MxDui/termies/README.md

-# Termies , cute terminal pets
+# Termies , duck terminal pets

 ## What is this?